alanhaugen/bachelor-inn/README.md

 You can make levels by editing the scenes in scenes/levels

-They support levels (height)
+They support Grid Floor level planes (building tiles in height)

 The first level is firstLevel

 You will find the order levels are loaded in scenes/ui/main_menu.tscn (see Levels in inspector)

-Please edit the GridMap Map to change the appearance and weights of the level
+Please edit the GridMap "Map" to change the appearance and weights of the level

-Edit Units to place unit spawn points and interactables.
+Edit Units to place unit spawn points and interactables

+You can change weights in scripts/combat/terrain.gd

 ### How units are placed